wix-incubator/wix-rest-docs/all/guides/wix-events/Introduction.md

 When a guest responds to a RSVP **Registration Form** then a new RSVP is created *and a confirmation email is sent*.

-Rsvp registration settings can be configured in Business Manager.
+Rsvp registration settings can be configured in the dashboard.
 Rsvp options can be Yes only or Yes and No.

 Limiting the number of guests is optional.
 Once the guest list is